Longueville, New South Wales: History

 There is some conjecture about where the name Longueville originated, however a commonly held belief is that the suburb was named after French nobleman, the Duc de Longueville.
 The main streets are said to have been named after his three daughters, Christina, Lucretia and Arabella.
 A related theory is that the name bears a connection to the Château de Châteaudun which possesses both a Longueville wing and a Dunois wing, with Dunois being the name of one of the principal streets in Longueville.

 Transport

 Longueville wharf is served by Captain Cook Cruises ferry services.
 Busways route 261 operates to Lane Cove and King Street Wharf.

+Sport and Recreation

+Adult and junior skiff sailing races occur regularly at the Lane Cove 12ft Sailing Skiff Club located at the end of the Longueville peninsula.

 Houses

 In 2011, the majority of dwellings were detached houses (99.1%) with some varied architectural styles, including stately Victorian-style homes, Federation styles, Californian bungalows, weatherboard cottages, and contemporary waterfront houses.

-Longueville has some of Sydney’s highest property prices with a median property price of $5.41 million as of May 2024 according to allhomes.com.au, having climbed from the eighth most expensive at $2.23 million in 2011, positioning it as one of Sydney's most prestigious suburbs.
+Longueville has some of Sydney's highest property prices with a median property price of $5.41 million as of May 2024 according to allhomes.com.au, having climbed from the eighth most expensive at $2.23 million in 2011, positioning it as one of Sydney's most prestigious suburbs.
 In the past few years, the suburb has seen many new homes being constructed and older houses undergoing extensive renovations.

 Norfolk Road holds the record for the highest sale price achieved at auction in the suburb.